microsoft/contosotraders-cloudtesting/demo-scripts/setup-local-instructions.md

    * Open a cmd window and navigate to the `src/ContosoTraders.Ui.Website` folder.
    * Run `npx playwright install --with-deps`.
    * Run `npx playwright test`.
-   * The Playwright UI tests will run and the results will be displayed in the cmd window.
+   * The Playwright UI tests will run for a few minutes and a HTML report will be displayed at the end.